-The Minor in Microeconomics of Strategic Analysis (MESA) provides students a 15-hour multidisciplinary educational opportunity to learn strategic decision making designed around microeconomic theory.
+The Minor in Microeconomics of Strategic Analysis (MESA) provides students a 15-hour economics concentration to learn strategic decision making designed around microeconomic theory.